 - What type of software programs does your business depend on now?

-- What type of operation system your software requires?
+- What type of operating system your software requires?
 What other requirements it may have?
 For every software you need, look for System Requirements in the description.
 If you are not sure about it, ask the software vendor.
 Remember, you use more than one type of software program, so don’t forget to check other programs, as well.

 - How is your business going to use the computers in the near future?